huntdatacenter/docs/docs/about/ting-week.md

 ### Is this an assembly?

 No. Our tings are not the same as a general assembly (generalforsamling) with binding decisions.
 As of today, our tings are to be seen as a gathering of people that both champion and dream up ideas on how to best utilize data for a better world.
 HUNT Cloud is owned by NTNU which has the full financial and compliance responsibilities for our services.

-### Who is invited?

-Ting memberships are derived from registered roles in active contractual agreements with HUNT Cloud:

-- **`Lab ting`**: Lab users with a signed user agreement and active VPN connection.
-- **`Coordinator ting`**: Individuals listed as "coordinators" in data controller, data space or lab agreements.
-- **`Enterprise ting`**: Users and coordinators registered or associated with private enterprises.
-- **`Lagtun`**: Signatory officials and scientific contacts on data controller agreements and data space leaders defined in data space agreements.

 ### How do I get invited?